bob-Github-2020/TG_Rate_95CI/README.md

           cd pyts
           pip install .

-if the system report "can not find the module pyts", you may try to do the following in the CMD window:
+If the system report "can not find the module pyts", you may try to do the following in the CMD window:

           cd pyts
           py -m pip install .

+## Some useful hints for Windows-Python users

+I know that you use the CMD terminal.
+Rember to "cd" to your working directory that you installed the Python files and TG data
+For running the program: type
+      python Main_cal_TG_Rate_95CI.py

+or type
+      py Main_cal_TG_Rate_95CI.py

+For installing Python modules, if the system still can not find the module after  "pip install module-name",
+       you may try

+       py -m pip install module-name

 # For NOAA data users